gj-goncalvescaldas/Race-to-Certification-2025-Oracle/oracle-cloud-infrastructure-generative-ai-professional/README.md

 > 📌 _This is a summary of Oracle University lessons.
 No personal analysis or opinion is included._

 > ⚙️ **Note:**
-> As part of this course, I will implement the Generative AI applications separately using **Databricks Community Edition**, rather than using **Jupyter Notebooks** as shown in the course.
-All my practical implementations will be stored under the `/GenAI_Projects` folder.
+> All my practical implementations will be stored under the `/GenAI_Projects` folder.

 ---